Tesla and U.S. regulators strongly criticized over role of Autopilot in crash | MarketScreener

 Tesla did not respond to requests for comment.

-Tesla drivers say they are able to avoid holding the steering wheel for extended periods while using the driver assistance system Autopilot, but the company advises keeping hands on the wheel and paying attention.

-NTSB Vice Chairman Bruce Landsberg called Autopilot "completely inadequate" and noted that vehicles had repeatedly crashed into large obstacles while using the system.
+NTSB Vice Chairman Bruce Landsberg called Autopilot "completely inadequate" and noted Tesla vehicles have repeatedly crashed into large obstacles.

-NTSB board member Thomas Chapman said NHTSA had shown a "lack of leadership" in addressing automated driving systems.
-"Highway vehicles weighing thousands of pounds and equipped with powerful yet still-evolving automation are operating on highways based, at best, on mere guidelines," he said.

 Sumwalt said Tesla - unlike five other auto manufacturers - has ignored NTSB safety recommendations issued in 2017.

-Tesla's driver assistance system is tied to at least three deadly crashes since 2016 and suspected in others.
+Tesla's Autopilot is tied to at least three deadly crashes since 2016 and suspected in others.

-Walter Huang, a 38-year-old Apple software engineer, was driving his Tesla Model X in 2018 in Mountain View, California, in Autopilot mode at about 70 miles per hour (113 kph) when it crashed into a safety barrier known as a "crash attenuator."
-The NTSB said Huang had been using an iPhone and logs recovered show a word-building game was active during Huang's fatal trip.
+The NTSB will release in coming days the probable cause of a third Tesla Autopilot fatal crash in March 2019 in Florida that showed no evidence the driver?s hands were on the steering wheel in the final 8 seconds before striking a semi-trailer truck.

 The NTSB also called on cellphone manufacturers to add more safeguards to prevent the misuse of devices by drivers.